scott-anderson-wc/cs210pub/reading/galleries-and-dropdowns.md

 Rather than write up how to do this, I'm going to defer to two descriptions that are on [W3Schools](https://www.w3schools.com/).
-Let me know whether you find them reasonably clear.
+Let me know whether you find the links below reasonably clear.
 We will talk about them in class and implement some examples.

 ## Slideshows